shea08/shea08.github.io/blog.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/82budk276vQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I enjoy finding technical solutions to problems.
-I have learned over the years that we often don't need more software or programs.
+I have learned over the years that we often think that we need more software or programs.
 Microsoft office can do what we need and more.

 * * *